gomesgroup/hashi/docs/snapshot_rendering_api.md

 - `SNAPSHOT_FILE_NOT_FOUND`: Snapshot file not available or not yet rendered
 - `INVALID_PARAMETERS`: Invalid rendering parameters
 - `RENDERING_FAILED`: Rendering operation failed
+- `OSMESA_NOT_AVAILABLE`: OSMesa libraries required for optimal rendering are not available
+- `XVFB_NOT_AVAILABLE`: Xvfb fallback rendering is not available
+- `USING_PLACEHOLDER`: Rendering unavailable, using placeholder image instead
 - `MOVIE_NOT_FOUND`: Movie ID not found
 - `MOVIE_FILE_NOT_FOUND`: Movie file not available or not yet rendered
 - `SERVER_ERROR`: Internal server error